ezamora0646/Marketing-Capstone/README.md

   <a href="https://public.tableau.com/app/profile/edwin.zamora/viz/AudienceAnalystCapstone/Dashboard1?publish=yes">
   <img src="https://github.com/user-attachments/assets/366919dc-671e-47d4-bb6c-c46651da85f2" alt = "Audience Performance Metrics">
 </p>
 Audience performance varied widely across metrics, revealing a clear decoupling between cost and outcome.
 For example, the Finance segment reported one of the highest CPCs ($7.24) but still ranked among the top 3 segments with the lowest CPA ($174.30) and second-lowest CPM ($13.84).
-This suggests that higher CPCs can still yield cost-effective conversions when the audience is well-aligned with campaign objectives.
+This suggests that higher CPCs can still yield cost-effective conversions when the audience is well-aligned with campaign objectives. <br>

 In contrast, segments like Life Event and Interest Propensities appeared cost-efficient by CPC ($5.77 and $6.61, respectively) but fared worse on CPA and CPM.
 Ultimately, these results show that no single metric captures campaign value.
 A balanced view is required to contextualize trade-offs between click volume, cost per acquisition, and impression quality.